-Markets up as Italy prepares to swear in first populist govt
+Euroskeptics cheer, markets up as Italy populists start work

-ROME (AP) — Milan’s stock index has opened higher after Italy’s populists put an end to three months of political gridlock and formed a government, staving off the threat of new elections that could have become a referendum on the euro.
+ROME (AP) — Europe’s euroskeptic politicians cheered and Milan’s stock index rose Friday after Italy’s populists put an end to three months of political gridlock, staving off the threat of new elections and forming western Europe’s first populist government.

-The anti-establishment 5-Star Movement and right-wing League are to swear in their Cabinet later Friday, after reaching agreement with Italy’s president to drop a euroskeptic economy minister and give birth to western Europe first populist government.
+The anti-establishment 5-Star Movement and right-wing League are to swear in their Cabinet later Friday, capping a rollercoaster week of political and financial turmoil by reaching agreement with Italy’s president to drop a euroskeptic economy minister.

-Milan’s stock index opened up 2.5 percent.
-Italy’s borrowing rates eased further.
+Premier-designate Giuseppe Conte, who had promised to be the “defense attorney of the Italian people” in his first, failed bid to form a government, got a taste of the expectations many Italians have for his revived team as he reported for work Friday.
+He was confronted by a group of recently laid-off workers protesting outside parliament.

-Europe’s populists cheered, with French far-right leader Marine Le Pen, who shares the League’s firm anti-immigrant stance, tweeting: “It’s a victory of democracy over intimidation and threats from the European Union.
-Nothing will stop the return of the people to the stage of history!”
+“You have to trust all of us,” Conte assured them, after listening closely to the workers’ plight.

 Most Read Business Stories